jaidevprabhu/telecom_customers/README.md

 ### Converting categorical data

-We will convert the remaining object columns to numeric using one-hot encoding, from the sklearn package.
+We will convert the remaining object columns to numeric using one-hot encoding method available from the sklearn package.
 We drop the first category that enables us to view the variance from columns with > 1 category.

 ```python
 # Get all object columns